 The ‘paranormal’ phenomena experienced by George and Kathy Lutz served as inspiration for Jay Anson’s 1977 book, The Amityville Horror, as well as for the original 1979 movie and the 2005 remake (you’ve seen it, Ryan Reynolds stars as Ronnie DeFeo).

 Numerous other films, documentaries and books were created about the Amityville house, and that’s why all future owners of the property had trouble keeping people away.

 Third time’s the charm?

-What do you think, is the house haunted or not?
+Now, many questions remain: is the house haunted or not?
 Did the Lutzes make it all up, or did the house just…not like them?
-Let us know your thoughts!
+I guess we’ll never truly know.